Hybrid bounds for the sup-norm of automorphic forms in higher rank: The amplified pretrace formula

-Our argument does not require a choice of maximal order and the bounds are uniform on the whole generalised upper half plane.
-This is done by counting using only traces and norms, which are conjugation invariant.
-More precisely, the condition $d(z, \tilde{\gamma} z) \ll 1$ is equivalent to $z^{-1} \tilde{\gamma} z = k + O(1)$ for some $k \in \operatorname{SO}(n)$.
-For example, applying the trace directly already provides a bound on $\tr(\gamma)$ where any dependence on $z$ is completely removed.
+On the new condition, as an example, applying the trace directly already provides a bound on $\tr(\tilde{\gamma})$ where any dependence on $z$ is completely removed, noting that orthogonal matrices are bounded.
 This conjugation invariant approach is used throughout the counting argument.
 Another example is given in the subsection below, where we derive the so-called convexity bound for the sup-norm automorphic forms in certain cases.